mongodb/libbson/doc/bson_t.rst

 Performance Notes
 -----------------

-The :symbol:`bson_t` structure attepts to use an inline allocation within the structure to speed up performance of small documents.
+The :symbol:`bson_t` structure attempts to use an inline allocation within the structure to speed up performance of small documents.
 When this internal buffer has been exhausted, a heap allocated buffer will be dynamically allocated.
 Therefore, it is essential to call :symbol:`bson_destroy()` on allocated documents.

 .. only:: html